 No one is motivated by a handful of chewed pencil nubs and that pile of last year’s paper remnants.
 Thriftiness has its place, but a few inexpensive new items can make all the difference for a reluctant writer of any age.

-Create a little writing buzz simply by investing in some brand-new school supplies!
+Create a little writing buzz simply by investing in some brand-new school supplies, including cool writing tools!
 Hop on over to Target, Office Max, Office Depot, or the dollar store this week—the sales are crazy right now.

 - For mere pennies, you can find colorful pocket folders, assorted mechanical pencils, highlighters, and pretty gel pens.